All posts

 Accuracy Metrics

 Look for tools that publish their testing methodology and accuracy rates across different AI models.
-The best detectors provide:
+The best detectors provide specific accuracy rates for GPT-4, Claude, Gemini, and other major models; false positive rates on human-written text; and performance on mixed content (human-edited AI drafts).

 Detailed Analysis